MedVIC-Lab/medvic-lab.github.io/README.md

 ## Development

-Look at the [Content documentation](https://content.nuxt.com/) to learn more.
+Look at the official [VitePress documentation](https://vitepress.dev/) to learn more.

 ### Setup